UK payrolls move closer to pre-pandemic level, pay jumps - Up News Info

 Article content

+A Reuters poll of economists published on Monday suggested the BoE would wait until 2023, despite the bounce-back in the economy.

+The ONS said hours worked in a week surpassed the 1 billion mark for the first time since the pandemic began and there was no sign of a surge in redundancies before the expiry of the furlough program at the end of September.
+At its peak, in May 2020, the scheme paid the wages on 8.9 million jobs.

-“I know there could still be bumps in the road but the data is promising,” Sunak said.
-“There are now more employees on payrolls than at any point since March 2020 and the number of people on furlough is the lowest since the scheme launched.”
+“I know there could still be bumps in the road but the data is promising,” finance minister Rishi Sunak said.

-The Bank of England said this month the unemployment rate had probably peaked and it no longer expected a jump when the furlough scheme ends.
+The BoE believes unemployment has probably peaked and no longer expects a jump when the furlough scheme ends.

 Vacancies in the three months to July hit a record high of 953,000, up by 168,000 on their pre-pandemic level, the ONS said.
 Many employers have said they are struggling to find staff as the economy emerges from lockdowns.